PartMan7/PartBot/README.md

 Hiya!
 This is an ongoing effort to rewrite [PartBot](https://github.com/PartMan7/PartBot) from the bottom-up, with better practices than the steaming pile of bamboo sticks that supports PartBot.
 Goals for this rewrite are:

 * Use properly-laid-out methods for keeping the codebase public and secure while maintaining the ability to have hidden components (for security and staff purposes).
-* Have an extensible, reusible, (cross-platform, maybe?), robust command structure that allows for maximum enforcement of DRY principles.
+* Have an extensible, reusable, (cross-platform, maybe?), robust command structure that allows for maximum enforcement of DRY principles.
 * Abstract out the most common utilities into simple-to-access mechanisms (see: PS-Client's message replying, subcommands, easily-accessible utilities with a lot less global pollution).
 * Keep the codebase as stable and typesafe as possible.
 * Retain the ability to have dynamic hotpatches using a Sentinel-like system (see [PartBot](https://github.com/PartMan7/PartBot/blob/master/handlers/watcher.js) for reference).